CollegeDegrees/collegedegrees.github.com/_posts/2010-10-06-pro-git-workflow-with-git-flow.md

 ---
 layout: post
-title: Zero to Awesome With A Git Workflow
+title: Pro Git Workflow With Git-Flow
+published: false
 ---

 After working exclusively with [Git][git] for a year or two, I have *finally* found my stride.